joshuasoave/joshuasoave/README.md

 ## Hi, my name is Josh!
 I'm a Software Engineer in Atlanta, GA.

-### :eyes: I’m currently seeking a full time opportunity as a Software Engineer.
+### I’m currently seeking a full time opportunity as a Software Engineer.
 I specialize in developing full-stack applications with Javascript, Node.js, React, HTML, and CSS
 ### 🌱 I’m currently learning:
 - C#
 - Unity 2D Game Development